Lacr1ma/flogin/Documentation/Tutorials/Index.rst

 .. only:: html

-	This section will show you how you actually use EXT:login
+	This section will show you how you actually use EXT:flogin

 .. toctree::
 	:maxdepth: 5